 As you prepare for the part-time job search, it may be helpful to list your financial job goals.
 What is your ideal salary?
 Would you compromise on your salary goals for better part-time benefits?
 What part-time benefits matter most to you?

 Part-time jobs these days are so much more than jobs.
 They oftentimes come with benefits packages, like health, dental and even tuition assistance.
 Take an assessment of what you need form a financial and benefit standpoint to determine which opportunities you should chase.
 Also, research companies that provide these benefits for part-time employees and start your part-time job search there.

 For instance, a high school student may be on their parents’ health insurance, but as they approach their college years, tuition assistance can be very enticing.
 A college student, however, will definitely want to seize on any tuition assistance benefits but may also require insurance if they are no longer on a parent or guardian’s plan.

 Finally, a part-time job may just be a part-time job to get by for a few months or years.
 However, you should also look at it as a potential full-time opportunity after graduation.
 As you interview for part-time jobs

 , ask about advancement at a company.
 Are there opportunities locally?
 Or is there potential to work for corporate after graduation?

 It’s also not entirely uncommon for high school students to work their way to managerial positions at their part-time jobs.
 Years of part-time work can result in a part-time job promotion, which means a better salary and work benefits.
 Additionally, a promotion like that can speak volumes on the resume of a recent college graduate.

 Essentially, a part-time job is much more than a paycheck – though that may be how it begins.
-As you search for the right type of part-time job, take the time to consider opportunities for growth, development and advancement.
+As you search for the right type of part-time job, take the time to consider a few things, like opportunities for growth, development and advancement.

 Be confident in your resume!
 Monster Resume Services can help – for free.